Jan Pronk (cyclist)

-Jan Pronk (October 19, 1918 – March 15, 2016) was a Dutch professional cyclist who specialized in motor-paced racing.
+Jan Pronk (19 October 1918 – 15 March 2016) was a Dutch professional cyclist who specialized in motor-paced racing.
 In this discipline he won five medals at the world championships, including a gold medal in 1951.

-That gold medal was controversial because of the assistance by his compatriot Kees Bakker.
+That gold medal was controversial because of the assistance of his compatriot Kees Bakker.
 At the end of the race, Bakker, a 35-year-old veteran at the time, was exactly one lap behind Pronk, who was in the lead.
 Then, up to the finish line, Bakker rode behind Pronk, covering him from attacks by the competitors.
 There were speculations that Bakker was paid by Pronk before the race; nevertheless, these tactics were then banned at competitions.